 THE FOURTEENTH PRINCIPLE OF FAITH

-The thirteen principles of the Jewish faith were enumerated by Moses Maimonides.
+The thirteen principles of the Jewish faith were enumerated by Moses Maimonides (1135-1204) in his introduction to his commentary on the Chapter Chelek in the tractate, Sanhedrin.
 They are probably most familiar to us in their poetic form in the hymn, Yigdal.

 Scholars of Maimonides are puzzled why he opts for thirteen principles of faith.
 If one were ever to talk about Maimonides favourite number, it would be fourteen, rather than thirteen!

-One might therefore have expected Maimonides to list fourteen principles of faith!
+Therefore, one might have expected Maimonides to list fourteen principles of faith!

-My teacher, Rav Nachum Rabinovitch shlita, points out that there is a fourteenth principle of faith, and it is based on a verse in this week’s portion.
+My teacher, Rav Nachum Rabinovitch zatzal, who passed away a few months ago, points out that there is a fourteenth principle of faith, and it is based on a verse in this week’s portion.

 The Torah is setting out here the principle of free will.
 Maimonides codifies it thus: